Skip to content

 hydrogen_lines: true

-Technology categorization: - vre_techs: Variable renewable energy technologies - conv_techs: Conventional generation technologies - store_techs: Storage technologies - coal_cc: Enable coal with carbon capture retrofit (myopic only).
-Coal carbon capture new-builds are controled via "vre_techs" for overnight. - hydrogen_lines: Enable hydrogen transmission lines
+Technology categorization: - vre_techs: Variable renewable energy and clean technologies - non_dispatchable: Technologies without dispatch control (weather-dependent) - conv_techs: Conventional generation technologies (includes CHP OCGT gas) - store_techs: Storage technologies - coal_ccs_retrofit: Enable coal with carbon capture retrofit (currently unsupported) - hydrogen_lines: Enable hydrogen transmission lines

 Sector and component Switches